apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 Each Pulsar schema consists of:

 * A name.
-In Pulsar, the name of a schema is always the {% popover topic %} to which the schema applies
+In Pulsar, the name of a schema is always the {% popover topic %} to which the schema applies.
+*

 ### Schema versions